Calculating The Correct Water Supply Line Size For Your Home Has 3 Major Factors

 Varying cases in determining the proper water supply line size

-Sizing tables differ for residential and commercial properties
+Sizing tables difference in residential and commercial properties

 The sizing table differs dramatically for a commercial property as compared to a residential property.
 There is good reason for that.
-Among the chief reason is that a plumbing fixture typically gets used much more frequently in a commercial space.
-As an example a sink in a one family house is used sparingly as compared to a sink inside a busy restaurant.
+Among the chief reasons is that a plumbing fixture typically gets used much more frequently in a commercial space.
+As an example, a sink in a one-family house is used sparingly as compared to a sink inside a busy restaurant.

 Fixture count is the gallons per minute value each plumbing fixture is attributed in the sizing table.
-As an example the DEP sizing table sinks, dishwashers, and washing machines are attributed a fixture count of 4.
-While like residential plumbing fixtures have exactly 1/2 that fixture count.
-As a result the DEP sizing table, commercial properties typically require much larger water service lines than residential properties to meet code.
+As an example, the DEP sizing table sinks, dishwashers, and washing machines are attributed a fixture count of 4.
+While residential plumbing fixtures have exactly 1/2 that fixture count.

 Why the length of the run is a factor